Surviving your first Christmas without alcohol

 This is a very common response to a non-drinking British person.
 It is very rude to ask this question, particularly when there are other people watching and listening.
 Very likely there was a problem or you wouldn’t have bothered going through all of his.
 Do not be afraid to tell them it is none of their business.

 • ‘Can’t you have just one?’

-When you have given up drinking, or anything else, there is no ‘just one.’
+When you have given up drinking, or anything else, there isn't ‘just one.’
 ‘Just one’ is the door to the big slippery snake that will take you right back down to rock bottom.
 Resist this.
-Eat chocolate.
 Anything but ‘just one’.
-If someone continues to push you, or makes you feel self-conscious in front of others, you have every right to tell them where to go, or even to leave yourself.
+If someone continues to push you, or makes you feel self-conscious in front of others, you have every right to tell them to leave you alone, or even to leave yourself.

 • ‘But Christmas is supposed to be fun!’

 Fun doesn't have to revolve around alcohol.
 And what they perceive as fun, may not be in-line what having a good time looks like to you anymore.
 It's you right to have fun in your own way, and not to make someone else feel better.

 Family politics may well demand that you do not swear, shout or storm out, but some people will continue to pester you about your refusal to partake in boozing.
 Let’s assume you can’t escape from them.
 You need to get your story straight.
 You could tell them:

 It’s a fashionable concept.
 Mention allergies and gluten or dairy.
 Talk about the gym.
 Yoga.
 Training for a marathon.
 Miraculously you may find them cheering you on instead of fishing for mental health gossip.

 • You couldn’t stand the hangovers any more